sdziallas/comp55/docs/labs/14-Test.md

 I'm going to ask you to try to do two more ```assertTrue``` and two more ```assertFalse``` examples that look very similar to the ones you've done.
 For now,
-keep the true statements with days below say 25, the months from 1 to 11.
+keep the true statements with days below say 25 - the months from 1 to 11.
 Likewise,
-don't try to do anything crazy for ```assertFalse```, just have numbers greater than 35 for the day,
-15 for the month,
-and you can avoid changing the year for now.
+don't try to do anything crazy for ```assertFalse```, just have numbers greater than 35 for the day and 15 for the month, and you can avoid changing the year for now.
 After which,
 go ahead and come up with a simple solution to the ```isValidDate``` problem